stefan6419846/pip-licenses-lib/README.md

 Retrieve the software license list of Python packages installed with *pip*.

-If you are looking for a CLI based upon this library which is compatible with *pip-licenses*, you might want to have a look at [pip-licenses-cli](https://github.com/stefan6419846/pip-licenses-cli).
+If you are looking for a CLI based upon this library which is similar tocompatible with *pip-licenses*, you might want to have a look at [pip-licenses-cli](https://github.com/stefan6419846/pip-licenses-cli).

 ## About